Are you looking to start blogging? Well, you’ve come to the right place.

 - Medium is easy to use.
 You don’t need special coding skills or anything, just write.

 - Since Medium already has an established audience, it will allow you to try and tap into that…getting more eyes on your content.

 - There is no need to put any focus or effort into designing a blog.
-Medium shares their design with you (just like any social media platform).
-This allows you focus on nothing but creating great content.
+Medium shares its design with you (just like any social media platform).
+This allows you to focus on nothing but creating great content.

 - Monetisation may be difficult, since you won’t really own anything 100%.

 - Medium will basically own your whole presence.
 What if one day you had 100K followers and something bad happens between you and Medium?
 They can suspend or terminate your account, losing all your following.
 A scary thought.

 - Since there is no way to design your own blog, it’ll make it nearly impossible to build your own brand.

 For the most part, Medium is free.
 All you need is some basic information and an email.